webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 {{Page_Title|Advanced layouts with absolute and fixed positioning}}
 {{Flags
 |State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This article covers absolute and fixed positioning.}}
 {{Tutorial
+|Next_page=
+|Prev_page=
 |Content=== Introduction ==

 Now it’s time to turn your attention to the second pair of <code>position</code> property values—<code>absolute</code> and <code>fixed</code>.
-The first pair of values—<code>static</code> and <code>relative</code>—is closely related, and we looked into those in great detail in [http://www.w3.org/wiki/CSS_static_and_relative_positioning the last article].
+The first pair of values—<code>static</code> and <code>relative</code>—is closely related, and we looked into those in great detail in [[tutorials/static_and_relative_positioning|the previous article]].

 Absolutely positioned elements are removed entirely from the document flow.
 That means they have no effect at all on their parent element or on the elements that occur after them in the source code.
 An absolutely positioned element will therefore overlap other content unless you take action to prevent it.
 Sometimes, of course, this overlap is exactly what you desire, but you should be aware of it, to make sure you are getting the layout you want!

 Fixed positioning is really just a specialized form of absolute positioning; elements with fixed positioning are fixed relative to the viewport/browser window rather than the containing element; even if the page is scrolled, they stay in exactly the same position inside the browser window.

-In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] I’ll give you some practical examples of using both <code>absolute</code> and <code>fixed</code> positioning, look at some browser support quirks, and explore the concept of z-index.
+In this article we’ll see some practical examples of using both <code>absolute</code> and <code>fixed</code> positioning, look at some browser support quirks, and explore the concept of z-index.

-Before I talk about all this though, I’ll cover an essential prerequisite concept—containing blocks.
+Before all that, though, let's cover an essential prerequisite concept—containing blocks.

 == Containing blocks ==

 An essential concept when it comes to absolute positioning is the containing block: the block box that the position and dimensions of the absolutely positioned box are relative to.
 For static boxes and relatively positioned boxes the containing block is the nearest block-level ancestor—the parent element in other words.
 For absolutely positioned elements however it’s a little more complicated.
 In this case the containing block is the nearest ''positioned'' ancestor.
-By “positioned” I mean an element whose <code>position</code> property is set to <code>relative</code>, <code>absolute</code> or <code>fixed</code>—in other words, anything except normal static elements.
+By “positioned” we mean an element whose <code>position</code> property is set to <code>relative</code>, <code>absolute</code> or <code>fixed</code>—in other words, anything except normal static elements.

 So, by setting <code>position:relative</code> for an element you make it the containing block for any absolutely positioned descendant (child elements), whether they appear immediately below the relatively positioned element in the hierarchy, or further down the hierarchy.